BananaAcid/ai-operator/examples/prompts.md

 # only test agents with selection
 baio --reset-prompts --no-ask --agent * "list all files in directory"

+# test image
+baio -f cat.jpg "what is this file about"
 ```

 ## Some prompts: